What we manage

 - Read our Management Policy in Relation to Laneways, Passageways and Rights of Way (ROW) in Yarra.

 Yarra has seen an increase in traffic in recent years, making road congestion one of the top issues affecting our residents.

-We undertake a number of projects to improve traffic conditions on local streets and to improve safety and amenity of roads for all road users, including motorists, cyclists, pedestrians and public transport users.
+We undertake a number of projects to improve safety and amenity of our streets for all road users, including motorists, motorcyclists, cyclists, pedestrians and public transport users.